bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ![The new fog example showcases different fog modes and parameters.](fog.png)

-Fog is controllable per-camera via the new [`FogSettings`] component.
-Special care has been put in exposing several knobs to give you full artistic control over the look of your fog, including the ability to fade the fog in and out by controlling the alpha channel of the fog color.
+Fog is controllable per camera via the new [`FogSettings`] component.
+Special care has been put into exposing several knobs to give you full artistic control over the look of your fog, including the ability to fade the fog in and out by controlling the alpha channel of the fog color.

 ```rust
 commands.spawn((